dimasmith/dbo2taxer/README.md

 You can also use equivalent `yaml` or `json` file.

+You can specify a custom configuration file using the `-c` option.
+Note that a default configuration is not used when you specify a custom configuration file.

 ### Specify input and output files

 The command supports `-i` and `-o` parameters to specify input and output files respectively.